-The purpose of this processing step is to correct for clipping of the measured signals due to the limited range of the detector ADCs.
+The purpose of this processing step is to correct clipped signals in the imput SDT product of the measured signals due to the limited range of the detector ADCs.

-Clipped signals in the SDT are problematic as they represent missed samples in the timeline.
+Clipped signals in the voltage timelines fo the SDT are problematic as they represent missed samples in the timeline.
 If left uncorrected, missed or erroneous samples can lead to further complications in particular when the timelines are converted into interferograms (Section 3.2.1).

 Missed or erroneous samples can be corrected in a given SDT timeline as long as the number of consecutive missed samples SDT does not result in a violation of the Nyquist criteria.
 For sampled signals the Nyquist frequency defines the maximum independent frequency that is sampled.
-Using the nominal SPIRE spectrometer scanning parameters, the Nyquist frequency exceeds the maximum SLW frequency by a factor of 6 and exceeds the maximum SSW frequency by a factor of 4.
-As such, the sampled signals can be completely reconstructed even in the abscence of five consectutive samples for SLW and three consecutive samples for the SSW detectors.
+Using the nominal SPIRE spectrometer scanning parameters, the Nyquist frequency exceeds the maximum frequency of the SLW band by a factor of 6 and exceeds the maximum frequency of the SSW band by a factor of 4.
+As such, the sampled signals can be completely reconstructed even in the abscence of five consecutive samples for SLW and three consecutive samples for the SSW detectors.